opensubsonic/open-subsonic-api/content/en/docs/_index.md

 ## Join us

-Feel free to join the [OpenSubsonic](https://github.com/opensubsonic/open-subsonic-api/discussions) forum for discussions, suggestions and questions.
+Feel free to join the [OpenSubsonic](https://github.com/opensubsonic/open-subsonic-api/discussions) forum for discussions, suggestions, and questions.